-The restaurant is spread across two floors and the architects were asked to create a concept based on the idea of a house on a rock.
-The room looks as though it has been carved from the side of a rock.
+The Sticks’n’Sushi restaurant in Victoria is spread across two floors and the architects were asked to create a concept based on the idea of a house on a rock.
+The restaurant looks as though it has been carved from the side of a rock.
 Mirrors and lamps highlight the nooks and crannies of the restaurant, and if you go up to the first floor, it feels as though you are walking into a church, thanks to all the elegant arches.

-The tables underneath the beautiful arches offer a view of the kitchen, where the chefs are preparing our staple menu of vegetables, meat, and fish.
+The tables underneath the beautiful arches offer a view of the kitchen, where the chefs are preparing our staple Sticks’n’Sushi menu of vegetables, meat, fish – and of course high-quality sushi.
 There is something for everyone, regardless of whether they prefer raw or grilled.
 There is even a balanced mix of sushi, grilled delicacies, and colourful salads.
 The vegetables are fresh —and our presentations are innovative and appeal to the senses.
 As always, we offer desserts, Japanese beers, and sake (and if you prefer your raw fish with carbonated beverages, that can easily be arranged, too).